 - Tutors on bus for away athletic events

 - Evening supervised study sessions

-- Learning experiences which assure the student with a disability of equal access to all programs, academic aids, and accommodations as needed.
+- Learning experiences which assures the student with a disability of equal access to all programs, academic aids, and accommodations as needed.

 - Rights and responsibilities of students, faculty, and staff.

 - Reasonable accommodations for students who qualify with documented learning disability, ADHA, psychological disorders, visual, hearing, medical and/or mobility impairments.

 - Download our helpful accommodations document.